PeptideFox

 • References

 Retinoids and vitamin C increase collagen production.
-GHK-Cu does something different: it tells tissue how to organize the collagen it already makes.
+GHK-Cu works on a different axis: it signals tissue to organize the collagen it already makes¹.
 That distinction matters because aging skin doesn't just have less collagen — it has worse-organized collagen, disrupted microcirculation, and a cellular environment biased toward defense rather than repair.
-More collagen production doesn't fix those things.
-GHK-Cu does.
+More collagen production leaves those untouched; the GHK-Cu literature describes a peptide that acts on the organization, microcirculation, and signaling state instead¹.

-Your body knows how to use it — plasma levels just fall 60% between age 20 and 60, tracking directly with the slowdown in wound healing and the thinning of skin.
-Microarray studies show it shifting expression across 4,000+ genes, moving cells from damage-response mode toward organized repair.
-The result is skin that feels structurally firm rather than temporarily plumped.
+GHK-Cu is an endogenous peptide — the body already uses it for tissue maintenance.
+Plasma levels fall 60% between age 20 and 60⁵, tracking with the slowdown in wound healing and the thinning of skin.
+Microarray studies show it shifting expression across 4,000+ genes⁴, moving cells from damage-response mode toward organized repair.
+The direction of that shift is structural reinforcement rather than temporary plumping.

 Injectable GHK-Cu sits at the core of the GLOW protocol alongside BPC-157 and TB-500.
 Topical formulations are widely available in cosmetic products as an alternative route.
-Texture and hydration shift within 2–4 weeks; structural changes take 8–12.
+In the cosmetic-study reports, texture and hydration shift within 2–4 weeks; structural changes register at 8–12.

 At a Glance

-Results timelineSmoother texture and hydration within weeks 2–4, fine lines softening by weeks 4–8, and firmer structure with mature scar changes arriving by weeks 8–12.
+Results timelineIn the reports, smoother texture and hydration register within weeks 2–4, fine lines soften by weeks 4–8, and firmer structure with mature scar changes arrive by weeks 8–12.

 Side effectsMild irritation at higher concentrations — GHK-Cu works in a narrow signaling window where more is not better.
 Avoid on open wounds until basic closure.